SchulzLab/AMIAtlas/Figure3/README.md

 ### Generate miRNA expression heatmaps and functional enrichment of the expression clusters

-The script `functional_enrichment_select_mirnas.R` generates the heatmaps of the normalized expression, for each cell type, generates clusters based on hierarchical clustering, and performs GO functional enrichment of the target genes for all miRNAs in cluster (Figures 3D-G).
+The script `functional_enrichment_select_mirnas.R` generates the heatmaps of the normalized expression, for each cell type, generates clusters based on hierarchical clustering, and performs GO functional enrichment of the target genes for all miRNAs in cluster (figures 3D-G).
 The functions for each cell type and for each miRNA cluster are written in individual text files.